Favicon Best Practices (2025): SVG/PNG, PWA Manifest, Dark Mode

 Performance Optimization

-• Implement cache headers (1 year recommended)
+• Set long cache headers (1 year recommended)

 Caching Headers